Preserving Expert-Level Privacy in Offline Reinforcement Learning: INTRODUCTION

 There has been a growing interest in differentially private RL, both in online~\citep{wang2019privacy, qiao2023near,zhou2022dprl,liao2023local} and offline~\citep{qiao2024offline} settings.
-The offline RL literature, which is most relevant to this work, primarily focuses on protecting privacy at the trajectory-level.
-However, protecting the privacy of an expert, who might contribute multiple trajectories to the demonstration dataset, requires significantly more careful techniques.
+The offline RL literature, which is most relevant to this work, primarily focuses on protecting privacy at the \textit{trajectory-level}.
+However, when each expert contributes multiple trajectories to the demonstration dataset, private information can still be leaked under trajectory-level differential privacy.
+Protecting the privacy of an expert in this scenario requires significantly more careful techniques.
 Secondly, the prior works mostly focus on tabular or linear settings~\citep{qiao2023near,qiao2024offline,zhou2022dprl}, where the offline RL problem can be effectively solved using count or linear regression based techniques, and is hence amenable to existing techniques for privatizing counts or linear regression models.
 In contrast, we make no assumptions on the size of the state space, the parameterization of the learned policy or the policy underlying expert demonstrations.
+For a more detailed discussion of related work, we refer the reader to Section~\ref{sec:related}.

 \mypar{Contributions} With this context, our paper makes the following contributions: